ArchieCole/Snyder-Info/README.md

-# Privacy Notice
+# Privacy Policy
+Effective Date: 11/03/2024

 This Privacy Notice outlines the types of personal information collected by the Bot, how that information is used, and the measures taken to protect user privacy.

-## 1. Data Collection
+## 1. Data Collection:

 The Bot may collect and store user data necessary for its functionality, including but not limited to:
-- Discord User IDs
+Discord User IDs
-- Server IDs
+Server IDs
-- Message Content for Command Processing
+Message Content for Command Processing

+...

-## 2. Usage of Collected Data
+## 2. Usage of Collected Data:

 The collected data is used solely for the purpose of providing the Bot's functionalities, including responding to commands and interacting with users within Discord servers.

 ...

+## 3. Data Retention:

+The collected data is retained only for the duration necessary to fulfill the purposes outlined in this privacy policy.
+The Bot does not store user data for an extended period.

+## 4. Data Security:

+The developer takes reasonable measures to protect user data against unauthorized access, alteration, disclosure, or destruction.
+However, no method of transmission over the internet or electronic storage is entirely secure, and absolute security cannot be guaranteed.

+...

+## 5. Third-Party Services:

+The Bot may use third-party services for data processing, such as hosting services and analytics tools.
+Users are encouraged to review the privacy policies of these third-party services.

+...

+## 6. Children's Privacy:

+The Bot is not intended for individuals under the age of 13.
+The developer does not knowingly collect personal information from children under this age.
+If you believe that we have collected personal information from a child under 13, please contact us immediately.

+...

+## 7. Changes to Privacy Policy:

+The developer reserves the right to update or modify this privacy policy at any time.
+Users will be notified of any significant changes.
+Continued use of the Bot after changes to the privacy policy implies acceptance of the updated terms.

+...

-## 8. Contact
+## 8. Contact:

 For inquiries or concerns related to privacy or this privacy policy, please contact SnyderDevTeam@gmail.com.
+By using the Snyder Discord Bot, you acknowledge that you have read, understood, and agree to the terms outlined in this privacy policy.